 Instructions

 - Prep.
-Preheat oven to 350° with the rack in the middle.
-Prepare two loaf pans by spraying generously with non-stick baking spray or lining with parchment paper.
+Preheat the oven to 350°F (175°C) with the rack in the middle position.
+Get two loaf pans ready by spraying them with a good amount of non-stick baking spray or lining them with parchment paper.